 That’s just the way it is, and the way it’s always been.
 And, as always, when the bubble finally bursts only the strongest and most resolute bands will be the ones to survive.

-Thankfully multinational London-based quintet Calligram have certainly made a solid case for why they’re going to be one of the survivors with their second album, Askesis.
+Thankfully multinational London-based quintet Calligram have certainly made a solid case for why they’re going to be one of the survivors with Askesis.

-Throughout the six tracks which make up this album there’s an undercurrent of unflinching, uncompromising nihilism underlying the band’s sound, a philosophy where nothing matters and no-one is special, which gives every song — from the bone-rattling belligerence of caustic opener “Della Mancanza”, though the blackened, acid-drenched atmosphere conjured by “Scourge”, all the way to the lurching riffs and looming malice of doom-laden closer “Lament” — some serious bite and venom.
+Throughout these six tracks there’s an undercurrent of unflinching, uncompromising nihilism underlying the band’s sound, a philosophy where nothing matters and no-one is special, which gives every song — from the bone-rattling belligerence of caustic opener “Della Mancanza”, though the blackened, acid-drenched atmosphere conjured by “Scourge”, all the way to the lurching riffs and looming malice of doom-laden closer “Lament” — some serious bite and venom.

 You don’t have to agree with it by any means, but it’s always right up in your face, refusing to be ignored.

 Which, I suppose, is as good a way as any to describe Calligram in general – you don’t have to like them, but you’re not going to be able to ignore them.

 Despite its relatively interchangeable title, the second album from Vehement is anything but bland, and finds the quartet making some serious strides in both the songwriting and performance departments, marking this as a major step up from their debut.

 Opener “Far Below Us”, for example, weaves an impressively bleak and brooding atmosphere without delving into the standard tropes of so-called “Atmospheric Black Metal”, with the guitars of Xysor and Wraith interweaving moody melody and metallic intensity, while the vocals blare out of the speakers with vicious, snarling malevolence, interspersed here and there with some unexpectedly nuanced and progressive clean-sung melodies.